tcosolutions/betterscan/README.md

 3) make git pull to get state (.checkmate folder) on your PR
 4) make changes, commits, push to PR
 5) repeat 2)

+If you cannot afford GitHub Enterprise with Code Scannint, use GitHub Teams with CLI output.

 ## GitLab Integration